Hydrostatic Testing: What is it, how does it work, and what are the benefits?

 The best way to avoid disaster is to have an experienced technician perform your hydrostatic testing.
 There are two main types of tests:

 - Type I, which is conducted at the completion of construction and includes a tank test for pressure integrity as well as confirmation that all welds are intact

 - Type II, which evaluates specific components like tanks or pumps used in underground storage systems

 Just because you’ve done this type of testing before doesn’t mean it’s time to stop!
 Hydrostatic testing should be performed every year after installation or sooner if there has been any change in environmental conditions.

 What are the benefits with outsourcing hydrostatic testing?

 Working with a company that offers hydrostatic testing services can be more beneficial than purchasing and operating the equipment because of cost, time, and resources.
 Additional benefits include a faster turnaround time, increased safety for your staff and customers resulting in improved product quality assurance; decreased repair costs; minimizing risk exposure and liability claims.

-A team highly trained hydro-testers can help chemical, industrial or other companies to stay compliant with DOT specifications.
+A team of highly trained hydro-testers can help chemical, industrial or other companies to stay compliant with hydrostat specifications.

 Hydrostatic testing provides many benefits for a business by ensuring the quality of their product.
 For example, this process can be used to ensure that equipment is functioning properly before use and also detect leaks in hydraulic systems or pipes.
 If you are interested in learning more about hydrostatic testing and other methods we offer, or if you need help meeting DOT or CGA specifications, it may be time to outsource the process with an experienced partner like us here at Precision Fabricating & Cleaning.
 Contact PFC today!